What happens when you stop drinking? When you stop drinking, your overall health improves — especially if your drinking habits include binge drinking.

 After 7 days, most drinkers will notice their skin hydration improve.
 If alcohol was triggering skin conditions, like rosacea, dandruff, or eczema, you could see them begin to improve by the end of the week.

 Within 3-7 days, withdrawal symptoms will stop for most dependent drinkers.
 In rare cases, symptoms can develop into delirium tremens (DTs), which is a medical emergency.
+Can you die from alcohol withdrawal?
+Dying from alcohol withdrawal is rare, but can happen.
+If you struggle with addiction and have other health problems, please contact a medical professional to assist your recovery process.

 The average drinker spends around $11-27 a week on alcohol.
 (The $11 average includes non-drinkers in America.)
 Once you stop drinking, you can put that extra $20 a week towards a college fund, a gym membership, paying off a credit card, or buying that new laptop you’ve always wanted.